flavorly/vanilla-components/packages/documentation/src/guide/introduction.md

 # Introduction

-## Why i should use this?
+## Why I should use this?

-- You want a small set of Tailwind, Boostrap or w/e components ready to go for Vue 3
+- I want a small set of Tailwind, Boostrap or w/e components ready to go for Vue 3
-- You want to use utility classes or classes to style your component, no matter what CSS framework
+- I want to use utility classes or classes to style your component, no matter what CSS framework
-- You want to recycle your components between projects with very little effort
+- I want to recycle your components between projects with very little effort
-- You want to create different variants of your components in a clean way
+- I want to create different variants of your components in a clean & organized way
-- You want to quickly bootstrap a project and test stuff out without pushing a huge UI framework
+- I want to quickly bootstrap a project and test stuff out without pushing a huge UI framework
-- Your lazy as i am 🦥
+- I lazier than you 🦥
-- You are tired of styling things over and over again
+- I am tired of styling things over and over again
-- You are a cool person, and you want to give Vanilla Components a spin! 🥳
+- I am a cool person, and you want to give Vanilla Components a spin! 🥳
+- I am tired of waiting for someone else to update their huge UI Library

 👉 But hey, if you are not a ready jump right to the Components section!